 ABOUT MARY NAN HUFFMAN

-Huffman now works as an attorney for the Houston Police Officers’ Union representing officers in a variety of matters associated with duties as an officer.
+Huffman now works as an attorney for the Houston Police Officers’ Union representing HPD Officers in a variety of matters associated with their duties as an officer.
 Huffman responds to scenes to assist officers involved in shootings and in-custody deaths.
 Huffman knows how critical it is for the city’s first responders to have the proper equipment they need to do such an important job.

 In 2020, Huffman was the Republican nominee for Harris County District Attorney besting her two opponents in the primary.
 Huffman went on to challenge the incumbent district attorney, Kim Ogg, in the November general election.

 Mary Nan Huffman grew up with her four siblings in Denton, Texas.
 Huffman watched her parent’s involvement in local politics and learned from an early age the importance of public service.
 She graduated from the University of Oklahoma with a Political Science degree and attended St. Mary’s University School of Law.

 Mary Nan has been married to Eli Huffman III for 13 years.
 The Huffman family attends Saint John Vianney Catholic Church.
 They have 2 young sons.
 The Huffmans live outside Beltway 8 and flooded during Hurricane Harvey.
 Huffman wants her children to grow up in a safe place, with a solid infrastructure for future Houstonians, and knows that strong neighborhoods make strong cities.